 - A larger aging population that needs more medical services

-- An increase in the number of people who have insurance coverage
+- A greater number of people who have insurance coverage, including Medicare

-Kevin: Industry experience is often preferred but not always required for your first job.
-One way to break in is to get involved with professional organizations specific to healthcare and start building a network.
+For candidates looking to move into healthcare finance, industry experience is preferred but not always required.
+One way to break in is to get involved with professional organizations specific to healthcare, such as the American Association of Healthcare Administrative Management (AAHAM) and start building a network.

-Gathering information about what’s happening in healthcare can help you in the job interview process.
+Gathering information about what’s happening in healthcare can help in the job interview process.
 Let’s say you know that reducing the cost of care is a major initiative.
-If you provide examples of how your skill set could help a company accomplish that goal, I think that would be a very good differentiator during the interview.
+A good differentiator during the interview would be to provide examples of how your skill set could help an organization accomplish that goal.

-Technical skills such as knowledge of Microsoft Access or Excel are also a plus.
-Strong technical skills will position you better than someone without them.
-Another thing to consider is when organizations implement new technology, they need to get staff up to speed as quickly as possible.
-If you have an opportunity to be part of a project team where you could become a subject-matter expert in one or more areas of technology, the experience can be valuable throughout your career.
+Technical skills such as knowledge of Microsoft Access or Excel are a plus.
+Big data skills can increase your worth exponentially.
+Another thing to consider is that when organizations implement new technology, they need to get staff up to speed as quickly as possible.
+If you have an opportunity to be part of a project team where you could become a subject-matter expert in one or more areas of technology, the experience can be extremely valuable.

 What about potential career paths?

-Kevin: Healthcare in general offers a dynamic career ladder for people to climb.
-Within the revenue cycle, you might come in as a medical billing professional, work your way up to be a supervisor and then become a manager, director, even vice president of revenue cycle, for example.
+Within the revenue cycle, someone could start as a medical billing professional and work up to be a supervisor and then become a manager, director, even vice president of revenue cycle.
 It’s the same type of career progression for accounting: staff accountant to accounting manager, controller, director of accounting, CFO — or, on the financial side: analyst to senior financial analyst, manager, director, vice president and CFO.

-Kevin: Healthcare organizations should look for people who are analytical, who can process a lot of information and data, who have the ability to identify trends and patterns that would allow for better performance.
-They should also try to find those who are naturally curious, who ask, “Why is this happening here but not over here?” and then are able to dive in, figure out what’s happening and take action on it.
+Healthcare organizations should look for candidates who are analytical and able to process a lot of information.
+The ability to identify trends and patterns that allow for better performance is also critical.
+Employers should try to find those who are naturally curious, who ask, “Why is this happening here but not over here?” and then are able to dive in, figure out what’s happening and act on it.